 Whether you’re looking at living in Seattle or Portland or taking a trip to one of these cities, understand what makes each city unique—from rainfall amounts, to cost of living, to transportation, to the general atmosphere.

 Seattle vs Portland in General

 According to Payscale.com, Seattle and Portland are in similar neighborhoods as far as average salaries go.
-Both cities have a full range of major companies from Boeing to Nike, as well as many start-ups and indie businesses working to create a dynamic employment scene.
-Seattle is home to major Fortune 500 companies like Amazon, Paccar and Microsoft.
+Both cities have a full range of major companies from Boeing (Seattle) to Nike (Portland), as well as many start-ups and indie businesses working to create a dynamic employment scene.
+Seattle and its suburbs are home to major Fortune 500 companies like Amazon, Paccar and Microsoft.
 Both cities are growing with transplants moving to the area.

 Both cities count large mountains as part of their scenery on sunny days.
 Mt.
-Rainier is visible from many parts of Seattle and is just 54 miles away.
+Rainier is visible from many parts of Seattle and is just 60 miles away.
 Likewise, Mt.
-Hood is just 50 miles from Portland.
+Hood is just 80 miles from Portland.
 Mt.
 Rainier wins for height between the two mountains at 14,411 feet high to Mt.
 Hood’s 11,250 feet, but Mt.
 Hood has more ski resorts on its slopes than Mt.
 Rainier.

 Both cities have great parks systems, but Portland’s massive Forest Park has Seattle’s Discovery Park beaten for sheer size and wild appeal—but Forest Park doesn’t have a lighthouse with a view of a mountain and the Puget Sound!
 Residents and visitors of both cities will face no shortage of green spaces for urban hikes, places to walk the dog or just kick back on a park bench.